SAP/ui5-tooling/rfcs/0009-ui5-project-refactoring.md

 #### Specification Version Requirements

-Projects and extensions using specification versions before 2.0 can define arbitrary configuration in their ui5.yaml which might influence the behavior of the UI5 Tooling or is being relied on by extensions.
+Projects and extensions using specification versions before 2.0 can define arbitrary configuration in their ui5.yaml which might influence the behavior of the UI5 CLI or is being relied on by extensions.
 Since the proposed changes to the handling of  configuration and projects in general would break these use cases, it might make sense to require a specification equal or later than 2.0.
 This would also make much of the validation currently taking place in the `Formatters` obsolete.
 Validation could be completely handed over to the schema validator.

 #### Breaking Changes
 It might be possible to convert the a project graph into the format of the current dependency tree.
 This would allow to implement parts of this concept behind a feature toggle and to make it available to the community for evaluation and early feedback.

-To implement all the requirements listed in the [Motivation](#motivation) chapter of this RFC, it is very likely that a UI5 Tooling 3.0 release is necessary due to incompatible changes.
+To implement all the requirements listed in the [Motivation](#motivation) chapter of this RFC, it is very likely that a UI5 CLI 3.0 release is necessary due to incompatible changes.

 **Any expected breaking changes shall be listed here:**
 * A shim extension located in a project's dependencies can't influence other dependencies of that project anymore (to be confirmed, see `projectGraphFromTree` test case in the PoC)